zeinaebeid/zeinaebeid/README.md

 <br/><br/>
 🏫 Computer Science student at the University of Victoria <br/>

-🍃 Currently learning:
+🍃 Currently:
- - Operating Systems
+ - Learning about operating systems
- - Communications and Networks
+ - Learning about communications and networks
+ - Designing my portfolio
+ - Looking for new opportunities!

 <br/><br/>

 ### 🌐 Let's Connect!